PatrikAarnivaara/border-crossing/README.md

 # Border Crossing - Bokeh graph

-Graph of border crossings, in development...
+Graph of border crossings and money remittance

 ## General info
-Graph of border crossings between US and Mexico between 2011-2019
+Graph of border crossings between US and Mexico between 2011-2019.
+People crossing border to US from Mexico and money remittance from US to Mexico.

 ## Screenshots
 ![](screenshot.png)